la2050/archive/_projects/2014/l-a-futures.md

   In the coming year, we intend to form an advisory council of educators and industry professionals to help us bring the L.A.
 Futures program to the next level.
-two_lessons: "The following two lessons have informed our project:\r\n1) The expressed need for industry to hire within our own community\r\n2) The need for students to literally see and experience exciting job roles that they can aspire toward."
+What two lessons have informed your solution or project?: "The following two lessons have informed our project:\r\n1) The expressed need for industry to hire within our own community\r\n2) The need for students to literally see and experience exciting job roles that they can aspire toward."
-achievable_goal: >-
-  We have four business partners and four school partners and the program has already been tracked.
+Explain how implementing your project within the next twelve months is an achievable goal.: >- We have four business partners and four school partners and the program has already been tracked.
 This includes classroom visits and visits to companies' major headquarters.
 Meetings between partners are currently taking place at